KingsMentor/codelab/buildingsmallerapk/use_downloadable_fonts.md

 4. Entire catalog of Google fonts (over 800 of them) is available to your app.

 You can find more about downloadable fonts [here](https://developer.android.com/guide/topics/ui/look-and-feel/downloadable-fonts.html).

-# Results
-Here is the result so far on implementing this step.